 AFR102.
-The Air Force Today II (1).
+Foundations of the US Air Force II (1).

 Continuation of AFR 101.
+One lecture.
+Two lab.

 AFR201.
-The Air Force Way I (1).
+The Evolution of USAF Air and Space Power I (1).

 Examination of air and space power through historical perspective.
 Study of Air Force capabilities and evolution of the modern United States Air Force.
 Discuss Air Force Core Values and develop communication skills.